As a resident in the EVMS Department of Emergency Medicine, you will find many opportunities to participate in departmental activities.

 - Held every Thursday from 10 a.m. to 3 p.m. (except for July)

-- Two and one half hours are dedicated to didactics given by EM faculty, residents or guest lectures.
+- Two hours are dedicated to didactics given by EM faculty, residents or guest lectures.

 - Two hours are dedicated to simulation experiences.